Yoric/ronin-time-bureaucrats/time-travel.md

 It has been noticed that, regardless of time and space, the so-called Time Plebeians \(aka non-Time Travelers\) do not seem to care all that much about the appearance of a new shop, piece of art, building or even city, so after a time, Indirection engineers gave up on attempts at camouflage and just rolled with it.

 ## Paradoxes and Pocket Continuums

+Many things can happen in time without any kind of consequence.
+Do you wish to teach the 5th Symphony to Beethoven?
+Not a problem.
+Step on a butterfly?
+Most likely not a problem, either.
+Give the Mona Lisa a [moustache](https://www.dalipaintings.com/self-portrait-mona-lisa.jsp) while Leonardo Da Vinci is asleep?
+Chances are that he's going to fix the issue tomorrow morning.
+Kill baby Hitler or your grandfather?
+Ah, that might be a problem.
+Or then, it might not.

+This has been formulated as the Law of Observable Contradictions.

+* An action by a Time Traveler \(or a group of Time Travelers\) increases Paradox if and only if it causes a contradiction with respect to whatever that Time Traveler has observed in their subjective past.
+* However, if the apparent observable contradiction that may be explained reasonably enough to be waved away will cause little-to-no Paradox increase.
+* Too much Paradox will eventually cause the local Continuum to fold into a Pocket Continuum.
+That is not good.

+In terms of rules, Paradox is Damage to the Continuum.
+Time Travelers have a reserve of Time Jokers, that may be used among other things to Explain Observable Contradictions.
+Oh, and to get help from your past or future self.

 ### The Law of Observable Contradictions